Wayne Kirkpatrick

-Wayne Kirkpatrick (born c.
-1961) is an American songwriter and musician born in Greenville, MS, who now lives in Nashville, Tennessee.
+Obed Wayne Kirkpatrick Jr. is an American songwriter and musician born in Greenville, MS, who now lives in Nashville, Tennessee.
 He graduated from Baton Rouge Magnet High School in 1979.
 His younger brother is American screenwriter and director Karey Kirkpatrick.

 Kirkpatrick is known for providing background vocals, playing guitar, playing keyboards or writing songs for other artists.
 Writing in Contemporary Christian, Country, and Pop styles, his songs have been recorded by Little Big Town, Faith Hill, Garth Brooks, Babyface, Amy Grant, Rich Mullins, Joe Cocker, Kathy Mattea, Martina McBride, Wynonna Judd, Trisha Yearwood, Bonnie Raitt, Susan Ashton, Michael W. Smith, Jill Phillips, Michael Crawford, Peter Frampton, Casting Crowns and Eric Clapton, whose version of Kirkpatrick's "Change the World" won the Grammy Award for Song of the Year.

 At the 24th GMA Dove Awards, Kirkpatrick received the award for Producer of the Year.

 In 2005, Kirkpatrick started to produce Little Big Town alongside the group starting with their second album The Road to Here and also the next two A Place to Land and The Reason Why.
 He also co-wrote most of the songs on all three albums with the group.

 Also in 2005, The Road to Here came out for Little Big Town.
 Kirkpatrick has writing credit on 12 of the 13 songs.
 He has solo writing credits on one song, "Looking for the Reason", with the rest written with him and part/all of the group or with other songwriters.
 He co-wrote with group members on their highest-charting song "Bring It On Home", which made it to No. 4 on Hot Country 100 songs chart.
 Kirkpatrick also wrote Little Big Town's 'signature' song, "Boondocks", which they use as the closing song at every show.

 In 2007, Little Big Town and Kirkpatrick went back into the studio to make a new record, A Place to Land.
 He co-wrote 12 of the 16 tracks on the Deluxe Edition, including the first song that Little Big Town sang together called "Love Profound".